Locust Star

 Locust Star is a split EP between Oakland bands Neurosis and Tribes of Neurot released in 1996 through Relapse Records as a CD and a promo.
 Unlike most split releases, both groups involved with this EP are composed of the same members.

 Content

-Being a side project of Neurosis, Tribes of Neurot creates ambient releases that act as companion pieces to Neurosis albums meant to be played simultaneously.
+The first half of Locust Star is performed by Neurosis, while the second half features more experimental dark ambient music by Tribes of Neurot (a side project which includes members of Neurosis, with occasional other collaborators).
+The Tribes of Neurot releases are intended as companion pieces to Neurosis albums, and meant to be played simultaneously.
 In 1995, Tribes of Neurot released Silver Blood Transmission, and in 1996, Neurosis released Through Silver in Blood.
 Locust Star acts as a sort of bridge between the two, featuring songs from both.

 The song

 "Locust Star" is a track originally from Through Silver in Blood.
 This split includes a shortened edit of the song that was distributed to radio stations as a promotional.
 Musically, "Locust Star" is an aggressive post-metal song that has since been recognized as one of Neurosis's signature tracks.

 A music video for "Locust Star" directed by Neurosis and Andrei Rozen was released in 1996.
 The video depicts a weary man wandering through a wasteland, assaulted by visions.